Textalk/angular-schema-form-datepicker/README.md

 The date picker is an add-on to the Bootstrap decorator.
 To use it, just include `bootstrap-datepicker.min.js` *after* `bootstrap-decorator.min.js`.

-You'll need to load a few additional files to use pickadate:
+You'll need to load a few additional files to use pickadate **in this order**:

 1. jQuery (pickadate depends on it)
 2. The pickadate source files (see the pickadate.js